bearh/KMLlib/README.md

 KMLlib
 ======

-Libary for producing KML files for use in google earth.
+Libary for producing KML files for use in (mainly) google earth.

+Writen in C.

+(And yes, this doesn't even work yet.)